kiratsai/aiteam_backend/README.md

    ```

-5. **RESTful API and Ajax:**

-   5.1 RESTful API will be used for the creation, retrieval, update, and deletion (CRUD) operations on resources.
-   5.2 To make a RESTful API, please open the app.js file in your backend and the following lines is an example:
-`var bookingsRouter = require('./routes/bookings'); // around line 9`
-`app.use('/api/bookings', bookingsRouter); // around line 25`

-   5.2 Ajax will be used to update specific parts of a web page without reloading the entire page.

-6. **Vue development**
+2. **Vue development**
-6.1 To view the Vue file, you need to configure the router.
+2.1 To view the Vue file, you need to configure the router.
 Inside the /router/index.js file, the following code is an example:
 {
   path: '/booking/create',
   name: 'booking-create',